apostrophecms/apostrophe-secure-attachments/README.md

 };
 ```

+## Migrating your existing uploads

+1. Move `public/uploads` to `data/secure-uploads`.

+2. **Your `data` folder should already be a shared, persistent folder and if you are using our
+stagecoach deployment system, then it is.** But if you're not... make very sure this folder is
+shared and persistent between deployments.
+Otherwise, you'll lose your uploads every time
+you deploy.

+3. That's all.

 ## So wait... now how do I secure a file?

 Just click on "Images" or "Files" in your admin bar, browse to the